Thakeham sponsors the Goodwood Festival of Speed

 The company understands the importance of establishing a strong relationship with the communities it works in.
 A visible presence and clear demonstration of support at key events is an effective way of increasing recognition and appreciation among the local population.

 If you’ve ever attended the Festival of Speed, you’ll know that heritage is no barrier to forward thinking and top performance.
-Thakeham is similarly mindful of building traditions and the heritage of the areas it builds in; looking ahead to provide quality new homes for future generations while leaving behind a legacy to be proud of, to be enjoyed for years to come.
+Thakeham is similarly mindful of building traditions and the heritage of the areas it builds in; looking ahead to provide quality new homes for future generations, while leaving behind a legacy to be proud of and to be enjoyed for years to come.

 A team approach

 Motorsport is a team effort, with everyone playing a key role.
 Thakeham takes the same approach, building lasting relationships with its clients, partners, suppliers and contractors.
 Staff are truly valued by the company and given the opportunity to excel in their chosen field.
 Property developing requires a fine balancing act of different skills and strengths, all pulling together to deliver the optimum result.